|

 Jar of homemade mayonnaise with a green spatula.

-This recipe for homemade mayo is made with wholesome ingredients and no gunk.
-It’s from the makers of Whole 30 and is easy to make.
+This recipe for homemade mayonnaise is made with wholesome ingredients and no artificial additives.
+It’s from the makers of Whole30 and is easy to prepare.

 Why You’ll Like This Recipe